-Like I said, we’re not the “bring out the rotary hammer for the day” kind of users like the concrete Pros out there.
-But it’s that kind of hit or miss work that makes going cordless so convenient.
+As I said, we’re not the “bring out the rotary hammer for the day” kind of users like the concrete Pros out there.
+But it’s that kind of hit-or-miss work that makes going cordless so convenient.
 About a year ago, using a rotary hammer meant connecting 100-foot extension cords to a generator.
 For convenience, my guys went to a DeWalt hammer drill – not exactly the most effective tool, but it worked.

 The kit comes with two 5.0 amp hour batteries, so I told my guys to keep using the first one until it ran out.
 It took 3 days before I finally had to switch batteries.